 As shown in Table 21, a few, well-established ABA interventions may be beneficial for some children with ASD.
 However, a 2012 Cochrane Review found that, although there is some evidence that EIBI is an effective behavioral treatment for some children with ASD, the current state of the evidence is limited because of the reliance on data from non-randomized studies, concerns with risk of bias, imprecision because of small sample sizes, and possible publication bias.
-In 2008, Rogers and Vismara cautioned that, although the randomized control trial design is the best methodology to answer some questions, it might be inappropriate for answering others.
-In fact, the strength of evidence for ABA interventions varies based on the type of evidence reviewed (randomized control trials vs within-subject experimental analyses).
-A randomized control trial design has limitations in early intervention studies of autism, such as rigidity that may interfere with the flexibility needed for initial tests and applications in the field or challenges associated with conducting community-based trials.
-Despite these limitations, recent literature has called for additional randomized control trials on ABA.
-362,371
+In 2008, Rogers and Vismara cautioned that, although the randomized controlled trial design is the best methodology to answer some questions, it might be inappropriate for answering others.
+The strength of evidence varies based on the study design (randomized controlled trials versus within-subject experimental analyses).
+A randomized controlled trial design has limitations in early intervention studies of autism, such as rigidity that may interfere with the flexibility needed for initial tests and applications in the field or challenges associated with conducting community-based trials.
+Despite these limitations, recent literature has called for additional randomized controlled trials on ABA.

 Health care systems may characterize ABA as either an educational service or a medical treatment, due to the individualized design and implementation of ABA using environmental and social modifications to change behaviors.
 This determination has implications in how ABA is covered.
 Aetna covers ABA services under certain plans, as does Blue Cross Blue Shield.
-UnitedHealthcare began including ABA as part of its standard benefits package in 2017, while Cigna does not cover ABA services under any circumstances.
-ABA does not meet the hierarchy of reliable evidence required to be covered under the MHS medical benefit (see Appendix A.2).
-Currently, ABA is covered through the demonstration until December 31, 2018.
+UnitedHealthcare began including ABA as part of its standard benefits package in 2017, while Cigna does not cover ABA services under any circumstances.373-378 ABA does not meet the hierarchy of reliable evidence required to be covered under the MHS medical benefit (see Appendix A.2).
+Currently, ABA is covered through the Demonstration until December 31, 2018.

 All ABA services provided through the TRICARE Comprehensive Autism Care Demonstration are obtained through purchased care.
-The demonstration seeks to "develop more efficient and appropriate means of increasing access and delivering ABA services under TRICARE while creating a viable economic model and maintaining administrative simplicity."
+The Demonstration seeks to "develop more efficient and appropriate means of increasing access and delivering ABA services under TRICARE while creating a viable economic model and maintaining administrative simplicity."
 Further, "the overarching goal is to analyze, evaluate, and compare the quality, efficiency, convenience and cost effectiveness of those autism-related services that do not constitute the proven medical care provided under the medical benefit coverage requirements that govern the TRICARE Basic Program."
 Specific goals include: